tinymce/tinymce-docs/_includes/release-notes/overview.md

 ### Get TinyMCE 5.0

-Include this line of code in the <head> of the HTML page and link to the tinymce.min.js source file:
+Include this line of code in the <head> of the HTML page and link to the tinymce.min.js source file.
+Substitute 'no-api-key' with your api key.

 ```js
 <script src="{{ site.cdnurl }}"></script>